egandavidpatrick-del/BLKEXPORT/README.md

 David Egan

-Sole Software Developer, Systems Designer, and Solutions Architect for the BLKEXPORT (Case Study – Proprietary Production Application)
+Sole Software Developer, Systems Designer, and Solutions Architect for the BLKEXPORT (Case Study – Custom Utility Application)

 <a href="https://www.linkedin.com/in/davidpatrickegan">LinkedIn</a>